pytorch/pytorch/aten/src/ATen/native/nested/README.md

 ## NestedTensor Data Structure

 NestedTensors are a generalization of torch Tensors which eases working with data of different shapes and lengths.
-NestedTensors are mainly used to represent a list of N tensor_components.
-The N tensor_components are flattened and concatenated into a single tensor.
-The NestedTensor data structure contains the following information to recover the original tensor_components:
+They are primarily used to represent a list of N tensors, where each tensor in the list (referred to as a tensor_component) has the same number of dimensions.
+The tensor_components are flattened and combined into a single NestedTensor, which includes the information required to reconstruct the original tensor_components:

-- size_tensor: 2d tensor of n_tensor_components x n_dims
+- nested_size_tensor_: 2d tensor of n_tensor_components x n_dims
-- stride_tensor: 2d tensor of n_tensor_components x n_dims
+- nested_stride_tensor_: 2d tensor of n_tensor_components x n_dims
-- offsets: 1d tensor of offsets corresponding to the start position of each tensor component
+- storage_offsets_: 1d tensor of offsets corresponding to the start position of each tensor component
+- storage_: The storage object that contains the flattened tensor_components (defined on c10::TensorImp)

-NestedTensors inherit from c10::TensorImpl and their definition can be found here: [NestedTensorImpl.h](../../NestedTensorImpl.h).
+NestedTensors inherit from c10::TensorImpl whose definition can be found here: [NestedTensorImpl.h](../../NestedTensorImpl.h).

-When constructing a NestedTensor in C++ you will likely not be using the NestedTensorImpl constructor directly but use the `wrap_buffer` function defined in [NestedTensorUtils.h](NestedTensorUtils.h).
-This is a thin wrapper around the NestedTensorImpl constructor that insures that the input tensor is contiguous.
-This is because when constructing a NestedTensor from a dense tensor we create a shallow copy of the input's Storage object and the if the input tensor did not satisfy tensor.numel() == tensor.storage.numel() this could lead to undefined behavior.
+When constructing a NestedTensor in C++ you will likely not be using the NestedTensorImpl constructor directly but using the `wrap_buffer` function defined in [NestedTensorUtils.h](NestedTensorUtils.h).
+This is a thin wrapper around the NestedTensorImpl constructor that ensures that the input tensor is contiguous.
+This is because when constructing a NestedTensor from a dense tensor we create a shallow copy of the input's Storage object and the if the input tensor did not satisfy `tensor.numel() == tensor.storage.numel()` this could lead to undefined behavior.

 ##  Code Structure